brenomarcosss/coffee-shop-challenge/README.md

   </body>
 </head>

-That is the CSS code to style our coffee menu:
+That is the first part of our CSS code to style our coffee menu:

 .header {
   color: #5A2D0C;